My New Book is Out!

 Who were the Ancient Danites & Danaan?
 Part I

-The Danaan and Danites are a mystery people for many historians.
+The Danaans and Danites are mysterious people to many historians.
 Speculated to have been Greek seafarers in the late Bronze Age, they are also closely associated with the Sea Peoples who ravaged the Eastern Mediterranean during the same period.
 Other evidence suggests they originated somewhere along the coast of the Levant, or they were an Israelite tribe that fled with Moses during the biblical Exodus from Egypt.
-Whoever the Danaan or Danites were, they left a conflicting legacy.
+Whoever the Danaans or Danites were, they left a conflicting legacy.

-The warriors who sacked Egypt for its spoils, or Homer’s Troy may explain the mysterious identity and origins of these people, along with the use of Greek mythologies and the Bible itself.
-Let us first look at the Bible and its description of the events that took place before delving into the Greek story about Danaus and Aegyptus.
+The warriors who sacked Egypt for its spoils, or Homer’s Troy, may explain these people’s mysterious identity and origins, along with the use of Greek mythologies and the Bible itself.
+Let us first look at the Bible and its description of the events before delving into the Greek story about Danaus and Aegyptus.

 Who are the Danites?

-According to the Book of Genesis, Dan was the fifth son of Jacob and was mother Bilhah’s first son.
+According to the Book of Genesis, Dan was Jacob’s fifth son and mother Bilhah’s first son.
 He was the founder of the Israelite Tribe of Dan.
 In the biblical account, Dan’s mother is described as Rachel’s handmaid, who becomes one of Jacob’s wives.
 (Genesis 30:1-6).
-The tribe of Dan fled Egypt with the rest of the Israelites led by Moses during the Exodus.
+The tribe of Dan fled Egypt with the rest of the Israelites, led by Moses during the Exodus.

 The Dan tribe's serpent plate